Facing Your Fears Can Be Isolating

 At this moment, I can assert to a depth I never could before:

 When you let go of land, life is very, very fluid and can feel like ragging rapids at times.
-You can not predict lit and it will surprise you at any moment.
-Each moment prepares you for the next or future moments.
+You can not predict it and it will surprise you at any moment.
+Each moment prepares you for the next moment or future moments.
 If you rise to each challenge it will shape you, build your strength and speak to your character.

 - Adventures in Facing Your Fears

 - Face Your Fears